ChrstphrHll/npc_gen/students/Kimbera Alerathla.md

 ---
 # Kimbera Alerathla
 ### Description
-- Human Druid from Verdain
+- Human Druid from Qualnis
 - 1st year Assault student in Elkenval
 - long straight black hair that's plain, Hazel eyes, and Dark Tan skin
 - Is Objective and Mannered, and has Independence as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes